44th Medical Brigade: Personnel

 early release programs directed by the Department of the Army.

 Due to an acute enlisted personnel shortage at the Fort Meade hospital, a request was submitted to the Commanding Officer, Fort George G. Meade, to attach the 44th Medical Brigade and all of its subordinate units to the Fort George G. Meade Medical Department Activity (Kimbrough Army Hospital).
 The request for attachment was not favorably considered.

 Training

 Units attached to the brigade were responsible for the scheduling and presentation of general, specialist, unit training, and the conduct of field exercises.

 The 44th Medical Brigade was tasked to provide 58 enlisted medical MOS slots for the operation of Kimbrough Army Hospital.
-In addition, the brigade coordinated an OJT/MOS proficiency program with Kimbrough Army Hospital, EPES Dental Clinic, First U.S. Army Medical Laboratory, and the Walter Reed Army Institute of Research.
+In addition, the brigade coordinated an OJT/MOS proficiency program with Kimbrough Army Hospital, EPES Dental Clinic, First US Army Medical Laboratory, and the Walter Reed Army Institute of Research.
 Normally seventy to eighty personnel participated in this second program on a ninety-day rotating basis in 1970, which increased to eighty to ninety per rotation in 1971.

 Funding deficiencies experienced by First Army made cancellation of all field training scheduled for the latter part of 1970 necessary.

-The following units successfully completed an Operational Readiness Training Test during the period 30 April-24 May l971:
+The following units successfully completed an operational readiness training test during the period 30 April to 24 May 1971: